ArduPilot/ardupilot/libraries/AP_Scripting/applets/Aerobatics/FixedWing/RateBased/README.md

 Work out which RC input channel you want to use for activation (a 3 position switch) and set

  - RCn_OPTION = 300

+Note: It is not required to setup the 300 function for activation by the Transmitter switch.
+You can also activate a trick via the GCS.
+Mission Planner has an AUX Functions tab to enable setting the "300" function from the GCS.

 Then work out what RC input channel you want to use for selection and set

  - RCn_OPTION = 301

+ TRIKR_COUNT must be non-zero and an RC channel set to function 301 for Tricks on a Switch to function.

 ## Flying with tricks

-When the activation channel (the one marked with option 300) is in the middle position then when you move the knob the GCS will display the currently selected trick.
+When the activation channel (the one assigned option 300 or set via the GCS) is in the middle position then when you move the trick selection knob/switch, the GCS will display the currently selected trick.

-To activate a trick you move the activation channel to the top position, and the trick will run.
+To activate a trick you move the activation channel to the top (high) position, and the trick will run.

-Moving the activation switch to the bottom position cancels any running trick and stops the trick system.
+Moving the activation switch to the bottom position (low) cancels any running trick and stops the trick system.

 Changing flight modes will also cancel any active trick.